 No later than April 15:

-Final report from defense committee on dissertation and oral defense
+Defense committee submits final report on dissertation and oral defense to the Graduate Program

 Awarding of S.J.D. degree

 NOTE: Candidates intending to finish the dissertation within 24 months of the end of the required residency period should follow the “Fourth Year” schedule during their third year.

 S.J.D. candidates who fail to meet or consult periodically with their principal supervisors, fail to timely complete milestones or degree requirements or to timely obtain required program extensions, fail to pay all fees each year, or who otherwise violate residency or other requirements will be withdrawn from the S.J.D. program.
 Exceptions may be made in limited cases for students with special circumstances.